2187Nick/thinkscript/gex_chart/README.md

 It automatically selects todays date for the option contract.
 To change the contract date set ManuallySetExpiration to "true" and type in the date you want.

-*** The default setting only shows 1 strike.
-Adjust the "Strikes" setting to see more than 1 strike.

 The GEX is displayed in millions.

 ![image](https://github.com/2187Nick/thinkscript/assets/75052782/12cbb105-9158-4b49-beb0-d4ecb3774ba6)